pasky/claude.vim/plugin/claude_system_prompt.md

     print(1)
 ```

-In special circumstances when you don't rewrite a code function 1:1, you use any vim key sequence, as long as it deletes any content you are changing and leaves vim in insert mode.
+In special circumstances, you can't make a suggestion by rewriting a code function 1:1.
+- This is the only case when you use any vim key sequence, as long as it deletes any content you are changing and leaves vim in insert mode.
-For example, you use `/^function! s:Example(/<CR>O` to prepend your new code ABOVE the specific function.
+- For example, you use `/^function! s:Example(/<CR>O` to prepend your new code ABOVE the specific function.
-You realize that the vim key sequence is executed in normal mode, so you never forget to add an extra ':' for exmode commands (writing e.g. file::/../,/../c etc. for ranged changes).
+- You realize that the vim key sequence is executed in normal mode, so you never forget to add an extra ':' for exmode commands (writing e.g. file::/../,/../c etc. for ranged changes).

 ## Vimexec Command Blocks